ImperialCollegeLondon/virtual_ecosystem/docs/source/virtual_ecosystem/microclimate_theory.md

 * **Water balance**: The water balance refers to the equilibrium of absorbed and released water by different (here abiotic) ecosystem components.
 This balance is linked to the energy balance via evapotranspiration and latent heat flux from the soil surface.
-The hydrology on catchment scale is described in more detail [here](./microclimate_theory.md).
+The hydrology on catchment scale is described in more detail [here](./hydrology_theory.md).
 * **Carbon balance**: The carbon balance is linked to the radiation, energy and water balance by net primary productivity: the conversion of light, atmospheric carbon, water, (and nutrients) into biomass minus respiration.
-The carbon cycle continues as plant biomass is either eaten by herbivores or falls to the ground.
+The carbon cycle continues as plant biomass is either eaten by herbivores or falls to the ground where it is decomposed.
 If not respired by animals or plants, carbon enters the soil where it is and eventually recycled to the atmosphere.
 * **Turbulent transfer**: The turbulent transfer and wind mix all the atmospheric properties vertically and horizontally, leading to ecosystem characteristic patterns and profiles of microclimatic variables.